17 zip codes·Updated June 2026

 4 Bedroom$4,420/mo

-Fair Market Rents are published annually by HUD for the Denver metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Denver metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Denver metro area is $3,030/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Denver metro is $3,030/month.
+Asking rents come in about 48% below the federal benchmark, which can make Section 8 properties competitive here.

 Denver attracts a young, educated workforce that wants to be near the mountains.
-Tech has grown a lot here over the past decade.
-The problem for renters — and the opportunity for landlords — is that supply hasn't kept up with demand.
+Tech has grown significantly here over the past decade.
+Supply hasn't kept up with demand, which is the renter's problem and the landlord's opportunity.
 Vacancy stays low.
-Capitol Hill, RiNo, and LoDo are premium areas.
-Aurora and the west corridor are more moderate.
-The thing to know about Denver is that rent-to-income ratios are already stretched, so tenants are price-sensitive.
-Overprice by $100/month and you'll sit empty.
-Price it right and you'll lease fast.
-That's why accurate comp data matters here — the margin for error is thin.
+Capitol Hill, RiNo, and LoDo are premium.
+Aurora and the west corridor are moderate.
+Rent-to-income ratios here are already stretched, so tenants are unusually price-sensitive.
+Overprice by $100 a month and you sit empty.
+Price it right and you lease in a week.
+The margin for error is thin.